zixipay/zixipay.github.io/merchant.md

-amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange | boolean | 0: if no exchange auto echange has been done<br />1: if auto exchange has been done xcurrency | string | actual incoming currency if auto exchange has been done.
+amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange | boolean | 0: if no auto echange has been done<br />1: if auto exchange has been done xcurrency | string | actual incoming currency if auto exchange has been done.
 It could be one of these (USDZ, EURZ, LTC, BTC, ETH or USDT) xrate | number | applicable exchange rate if auto exchange has been done txid | string | blockchain transaction id